Robert Stewart, Viscount Castlereagh: Reflections on the Revolution in France

-In July 1791, having both read Reflections on the Revolution in France by Edmund Burke (a family friend) and learnt that in Belfast Irish Volunteers were preparing to celebrate Bastille Day, Stewart decided to judge events in France for himself.In Spa in the Austrian Netherlands he had difficulty in empathising with the wholly reactionary outlook of the French emigres.
-But after passing into France in November, he conceded that while he did not "like" the government of Ireland, "I prefer it to a revolution.".
+In July 1791, having both read Reflections on the Revolution in France by Edmund Burke (a family friend) and learnt that in Belfast Irish Volunteers were preparing to celebrate Bastille Day, Stewart decided to judge events in France for himself.In Spa in the Austrian Netherlands he had difficulty in empathising with the wholly reactionary outlook of the French émigrés.
+But after passing into France in November, he conceded that while he did not "like" the government of Ireland, "I prefer it to a revolution".

 Stewart was not convinced of Burke's contention that the revolution would produce a French Cromwell, although he recognised that outside Paris the principles of liberty were not as entrenched.
 As the revolutionary factions, the Jacobins and Girondins, struggled for supremacy in the capital, it was "the nation at large" that would "ultimately decide between them."

 In "an early example of [his] scepticism about foreign intervention", Stewart argued it was beyond her neighbours to give government to France.
 The Austrian Emperor might march his troops to Paris, but unless he was prepared to keep them there, the Ancien Régime restored would again collapse.

 Stewart returned to the Austrian Netherlands in the autumn of 1792, but was unable to cross the now military frontlines into France.
 However, news of the Jacobin triumph in Paris, and, following her victory at Valmy, the prospect of France carrying defence of the revolution beyond her frontiers convinced him that "it would not be long before he had to face his own 'Jacobins' in Ireland."